cruizba/can-you-handle-it-redis/README.md

 - `goroutines` is the number of goroutines to use.
 - `sleep` is the time to sleep between each write/read.

+In case of errors, they will appear in the stout.

+I've written this just to check redis faultolerance while starting and removing servers from a redis cluster.

 > Note: This can polute your redis cluster, so use it with caution.